Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Software requirements

-There are a number of options in Word 97 and 2000 which either you need to set up or in some cases are changed by the marking template and not restored.
+There are a number of options in Word which either you need to set up.

 View - Page Layout .The first and most basic setting is the View - this is either set by the dropdown View menu or there is usually a tiny set of icons in the bottom left of the window alongside the scroll bar.
 You must be in Page Layout otherwise you will not see all the graphics.
 The mode often seems to revert to Normal when the template is opened or a file is reopened.
 This seems to catch people time after time.